System Biomedicine and Pharmacology (MSc)

 Traditionally, medical treatments and drugs were designed for an "average patient".
 Nowadays it has become clear that the differences between individuals, their genes, environments, lifestyles, all of which also influence the individual responses to treatment, should be taken into account.
 This calls for a thorough understanding of diseases, at the system-level, allowing prediction of the modulation of disease networks by drugs in cells, organs, and the body as a whole.
 To achieve this, the programme of this master’s specialisation focuses on education on the development of novel bioanalytical concepts and innovative analytical tools for metabolomics-driven systems biology and design of theoretical modelling frameworks for drug development and individualized therapies.

-Read more about the Systems Pharmacology programme.
+Read more about the System Biomedicine and Pharmacology programme.

-Why study Systems Pharmacology at Leiden University?
+Why study System Biomedicine and Pharmacology at Leiden University?

 - The programme offers you research-orientated education into understanding and predicting drug-induced modulation of disease networks at the systems level.